Botswana, Wildlife Tours

 Chobe River to Kasane Airport

-After an early start, you will travel by boat along the Chobe River.
+After an early start, you will enjoy an early morning cruise on the Chobe River.
 You will then be dropped off at Kasane Airport.
 After saying goodbye to your guide, catch your onward flight.

 Includes Breakfast.